LuciaKajanova/traffic-models-master-thesis/NGSIM_data/README.md

 This folder contains all scripts and data used for the numerical simulation of the Kerner–Konhäuser (KK) traffic flow model based on real NGSIM data.

+## Purpose

+The goal of this folder is to provide a complete pipeline from real traffic data to numerical simulation and comparison with macroscopic traffic flow models.

 ## Structure

 ### R_code/